-An implant supported bridge with screw retention is a dental restoration that replaces missing teeth by inserting two or more artificial titanium roots into the jawbone and attaching artificial teeth to them.
-It is held in place by screws which attach to the implants and can relatively easily be taken out.
+An implant supported bridge with individually cemented crowns on superstructure is a dental restoration that replaces missing teeth by inserting two or more artificial titanium roots into the jawbone and attaching artificial teeth to them.
+It is comprised of a substructure held in place by screws which attach to the implants.
+The substructure supports crowns which are cemented onto it.